google-research/robel/README.md

 used with any reinforcement learning library that interfaces with Gym environments.
-2. **Simulated backends** -- ROBEL also includes simulated equivalents of the introduced benchmarks to facilitate the prototyping and debugging needs.
+2. **Simulated backends** -- ROBEL also includes simulated equivalents of the introduced benchmarks to facilitate prototyping and debugging needs.
 Simulation backend is provided by [MuJoCo].
 3. **Hardware interface** -- ROBEL is built using Dynamixel motors and communicates with the hardware device through the [DynamixelSDK].
 4. **External tracking support** -- For D'Kitty environments, external tracking is supported through [OpenVR] tracking.
-5. **Open source design** -- The hardware design and build instructions are fully open-sourced and are available for anyone to build their own robots.
+5. **Open-source design** -- The hardware design and build instructions are fully open-sourced and are available for anyone to build their own robots.

 [Gym]: https://gym.openai.com